Skip to content

 Serial verb construction is a string of verbs that share the same subject, which is before the verbs.
 In serial verb constructions the verbs are interpreted so that the first verb (an auxiliary verb) is something that the subject possesses and the second verb is something that the subject does (when there is an object in the end) or experiences (when there is no object).

-mi bil kitabe la javabe.
+mi bil kitabi la javabe.

 I have the ability to write the answer.